suwuako/Bapple/README.md

 # Bapple
-shamelessly stolen via ffmpeg and pywhatkit
+built with ffmpeg and pywhatkit

-unable to upload to the mp4 directly so you'll have to somehow download a 60fps bad apple video
+# Build
+get 60fps video

 run it through ffmpeg and convert it into individual frames @ 60fps